Pickletronics/PickleballSwingTracker/README.md

 # PickleballSwingTracker
+How To Use:
+1) Install PlatformIO extension for Visual Studio Code
+2) Import project
+3) Upload code

+Data Testing Instructions:
+1) Download PuTTY
+2) Configure settings for UART communication: 460800 baud, 8 data bits, 1 stop, no parity, no flow control
+3) Configure putty logging: all session output, output putty.log to repo's test directory, always overwite it
+4) Hold push button to start/stop data dump
+5) Navigate to test folder and run data_testing.py

+Known Bugs:
+- Occasional bounce of push button upon release (can be fixed with debounce circuitry)
+- High speed UART communication to dump data sometimes sends misaligned data (close other appliations or restart computer to solve)

 Completed Work:
 - Project Setup: setup project using platform.io and confirmed the ability to build and upload code to the ESP32 microcontroller.
 - UART Communication: created a UART driver for the ESP32 and established communication between the ESP32 and our computers.